definedclarity/carl/doc/modulespec.rst

     every request, so keep it as small as possible for performance reasons.

 RequestHandler.php
-    If the module is defined as a "request_handler" in the metdata, this file will be loaded.
+    If the module is defined as a "request_handler" in the capabilities, this file will be loaded.
 Request handlers will be treated similar to Rack middleware in that a class named RequestHandler will be instantiated, and the method call(&$env) will be called.
 If the handler can handle the request, it can